 Everything but Training

-In a May 2003 Chief Learning Officer article, Brook Manville defines elearning as: including not only Internet-published courseware, but also the tools for managing, modularizing and handling the following:
+in a Chief Learning Officer article (2003), Brook Manville defines elearning as: including not only Internet-published courseware, but also the tools for managing, modularizing and handling the following:

 In other words, elearning does most everything in the corporate world related to learning except for training!